DA0-DA0/docs/static/img/quickstart/create-a-dao.md

 getting started.

 Once you've installed Keplr you'll need to create an account.
-To do this open the Keplr extension by pressing the puzzle piece icon in the top right of your browser and clicking on the Keplr logo.
+To do this, open the Keplr extension by pressing the puzzle piece icon in the top right of your browser and clicking on the Keplr logo.
 Once you do that you'll be directed to a page where you can create a new account.

 Make sure to store your seed phrase somewhere only you'll be able to find it.

-If you'd like a video walkthrough of this DAO DAO member @case has made a nice one you can find [here](https://www.youtube.com/watch?v=jN-ns9lu6O0).
+If you'd like a video walkthrough of this DAO DAO member, @case has made a nice one you can find [here](https://www.youtube.com/watch?v=jN-ns9lu6O0).